animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 #### Catatonia, or "swallowing my tongue"

-Then in a bed, while doctors or nurses or attendants were in the room, I felt some strange thing happen with my tongue and throat, like my tongue was going back into it, my mouth opened wide, and it was like I swallowed my tongue, the whole [Kundalini](https://en.wikipedia.org/wiki/Kundalini) that had "risen."
+Then in a different bed, while doctors or nurses or attendants were in the room, I felt some strange thing happen with my tongue and throat, like my tongue was going back into it: my mouth opened wide, and it was like I swallowed my tongue, the whole [Kundalini](https://en.wikipedia.org/wiki/Kundalini) that had "risen."

 I went into a conscious yogic surrender of all muscle due to a command from those [yogic grace guidances](#sarah) to do so, even as the doctors pushed and wheeled my limp body forward to the MRI machine.